bdbarnett/mpdisplay/GETTING-STARTED.md

 import mip
 mip.install("github:PyDevices/pydisplay/board_configs/<your_board>")
 ```
 Then you can run the examples directly from the `src` directory on your computer by running
 1. `mpremote mount .`
-2. `import path`
+2. `import lib.path`
 3. `import mdisplay_touch_test` or whatever you want to run

 To put the files on your microcontroller, you can copy them from your computer the same as you do any other files, or follow the directions above for downloading the packages.